-As a vegetarian, I have to say that this particular topic is hard for me to write about, but we got so much interest on rabbit farming in the comments on our Free Land Giveaway that we just had to cover it.
+As a vegetarian, I have to say that I have mixed feelings about this topic, but we got so much interest on rabbit farming in the comments on our Free Land Giveaway that we just had to cover it.

 So, why so much fuss about rabbits?

 Well, many homesteaders like to raise these critters since they are both a healthy meat source and easy to farm.